Go to Reviews.org US Edition

 The episode that caught the most interest was USS Callister; a colourful homage (or outright send-up) of Star Trek.
 The apparent clash of corny sci-fi scenes and dark and ominous undertones seemed like a strange tonal shift for Black Mirror.
 Could it be pulled off or was Charlie Brooker just taking the piss now?
 Thankfully, the end result proved the former.

 Don’t worry, USS Callister gets dark.
 It boldly goes where no Gene Rodenberry had been before.
-But by the time the credits roll, you realise that, in true Star Trek spirit, USS Callister is more concerned with camaraderie and overcoming impossible odds as a unit.
+But by the time the credits roll, you realise that, in true Star Trek spirit, USS Callister is more concerned with camaraderie and overcoming impossible odds than it is lecturing you about the dangers of technology.

 Not only does USS Callister have one of the series’ best villains (Breaking Bad’s Jesse Plemons) but it also features some truly heroic performances by the episode’s wider cast Cristin Miloti, Jimmi Simpson and Michaela Coel.